wilsonmar/Salesforce/README.md

 Use data type <strong>Text(encrypted)</strong> for credit card numbers and national ID such as US social security numbers.
 To keep users from editing:

    * Validation Rules
    * Field-level Security
    * Page Layout Settings

 An object can have up to 3 external ID fields.
 External IDs (not case-sensitive) are used with upsert command to prevent duplication during import.
 But external IDs can only be data type number, unencrypted text, email (not phone).

-WEBINAR: [Encrypt Sensitive Data while Preserving Platform Functionality](https://www.youtube.com/watch?v=pXGYWYoe40E) with Salesforce Shield bundling "encryption as a service" features using customer-managed keys.
+WEBINAR: [Encrypt Sensitive Data while Preserving Platform Functionality](https://www.youtube.com/watch?v=pXGYWYoe40E) with Salesforce Summer '15 Shield "encryption as a service" feature bundle using customer-managed keys stored in the new TenantSecret sObject.
+This requires additional licensing.

 ## <a name="ControllerExtension"> Controller Extension</a>